Imagimm-CIML/SAPHIR/README.md

 *Modify the value of the cell*
 <br>

-Once you made all the modifications you wanted, click on the "Validate modifications" button.
+Once you made all the modifications you wanted, click on the "Validate modifications" (4) button.
 A new column called "corrected_" + the name of the variable you annotate will be add to your intensity file.
-You can now download it with the button.
+You can now download it with the "Download data" button.